Sol-Gel Reports Full-Year 2022 Financial Results and Corporate Developments

 - Following recent financing, Sol-Gel’s cash runway expected to extend into the second half of 2025

-NESS ZIONA, Israel, March 10, 2023 (GLOBE NEWSWIRE) -- Sol-Gel Technologies, Ltd. SLGL, a dermatology company with two innovative dermatology products that were launched in the U.S. and an innovative pipeline, today announced financial results for the full year ended December 31, 2022 and provided a corporate update.
+/EIN News/ -- NESS ZIONA, Israel, March 10, 2023 (GLOBE NEWSWIRE) -- Sol-Gel Technologies, Ltd. (NASDAQ: SLGL), a dermatology company with two innovative dermatology products that were launched in the U.S. and an innovative pipeline, today announced financial results for the full year ended December 31, 2022 and provided a corporate update.

 2022 Corporate Highlights and Recent Developments